champax/pysolmysql/README.md

-pysol_mysql
+pysolmysql
 ============

 Welcome to pysol

 Copyright (C) 2013/2017 Laurent Labatut / Laurent Champagnac

-pysol_mysql is a set of simple MYSQL client Apis
+pysolmysql is a set of simple MYSQL client Apis

 They are gevent based.
 They rely on pymsql.